 This portfolio should eventually include works on and off your website, but for now you can start with your own blog or website, since you can control everything on it, and can make sure it looks polished.

 When you send links to your previously published works, generally sending 3 links is enough, but you want there to be more than only those 3, so that when the editor visits those articles, they’ll see there are more, which will make you look more experienced.
-So, aim for at least 5 to 10 standout pieces on your blog, and down the road you can supplement those with some other published works on small or medium external publications.
+So, aim for at least 5 to 10 standout pieces on your blog post, and down the road you can supplement those with some other published works on small or medium external publications.

 So how can you know if an article is worthy of being considered stand-out?
 Odds are, you already know if it is or isn’t.
 Ask yourself this question: If your best friend was looking for advice on the topic you wrote about, would you feel 100% confident referring them to your article?
 If not, it’s probably not stand-out.